FonyaBrandone/FonyaBrandone.github.io/index.md

 ---

 <span style="font-family:'Candara Light';">
-I am a final year Masters student in Engineering Artificial Intelligence under the college of engineering at Carnegie Mellon University, where I focus on machine learning and computer vision.
+I am a final year Masters student in Engineering Artificial Intelligence under the College of engineering at Carnegie Mellon University, where I focus on machine learning and computer vision.
 I am advised by [Dan Boneh](https://crypto.stanford.edu/~dabo/).
 My current focus is on Deep Learning for computer vision and its applications in medical imaging and Healthcare.
 </span>

 <span style="font-family:'Candara Light';">